On fewnomials, integral points and a toric version of Bertini's theorem: Variations and reductions

 \subsection{Reductions}

 We are going to prove \prettyref{thm:main} first, and we can use some standard arguments to reduce the theorem to a simpler situation.
 In a moment, we shall reduce both Theorems \ref{thm:main}, \ref{thm:main-factor} about rational functions to the case where $f$ is monic in $y$, and $n_{1},\dots,n_{l}$ are non-negative.
-We obtain the following statement, in which the assumption is as in \ref{thm:main-poly} (or \ref{thm:main-poly-factor}), but the conclusion is as in \ref{thm:main} (resp.\ \ref{thm:main-factor}).
+We obtain the following statements, in which the assumption is as in \prettyref{thm:main-poly} (or \prettyref{thm:main-poly-factor}), but the conclusion is as in \prettyref{thm:main} (resp.\ \prettyref{thm:main-factor}).

 \begin{prop} If $f\in\C[t_{1},\dots,t_{l},y] \setminus \C$ is monic in $y$ and of degree at most $d$ in each variable, if $n_{1},\dots,n_{l}$ are natural numbers, and if $g(x)\in\C(x)$ is such that

 then $g(x)$ is the ratio of two polynomials in $\C[x]$ with at most $B_{6}=B_{6}(d,l)$ terms. \end{prop}